AbhilashTUofficial/DynamicProgramming/README.md

-# Memoization
+# Tabulation
 <br/>

-## 1. Make it work.
+## 1. Steps
 - Visualize the problem as a tree.
+- Size the table based on the inputs.
-- Implement the tree using recursion.
+- Initialize the table with default values.
-- test it.

-## 2. Make it efficient.
-- Add a memo object.
-- Add a base case to return memo values.
-- Store the return values into the memo.
+- seed the trivial answer into the table.
+- Iterate through the table.
+- fill further positions based on the current position.

 <br/><br/>